swiftingio/swiftingio.github.io/_posts/2022-04-01-First-steps-with-swift-concurrency.md

 Each APOD item on the list has its own image with a specific url.
 Our goal was to trigger the fetch all possible thumbnails at once in the background.

-*NOTE: Please note that if we would have 1000 elements on the list all of the images will be fetched at once so it is not the desired goal for the application, the mechanism for fetching should do it in a lazy way.
+*NOTE: Please note that if we would have 1000 elements on the list all of the images will be fetched at once so it is not the desired goal for the application, the mechanism for fetching should be triggered in a lazy way (eg. fetching nearest 20 elements depending on the scroll position).
 But as an experiment for the Task Group let's assume that it is completely fine :)*

 In addition, when there is a new thumbnail fetched, we want to inform UI about it to refresh the view and present the loaded images on screen.